-Robert Greene II is assistant professor of history at Claflin University.
+Robert Greene II earned a PhD in history from the University of South Carolina and is assistant professor of history at Claflin University.

 "This groundbreaking and insightful volume is filled with rich and dynamic stories of how Black people shaped the University of South Carolina from its founding to the present.
-It masterfully illuminates the interconnection of race and education in the American South."—Keisha N. Blain, co-editor of #1 NYT bestseller 400 Souls
+It masterfully illuminates the interconnection of race and education in the American South."—Keisha N. Blain, co-editor of #1 New York Times bestseller 400 Souls

 "This thoughtful collection of essays tells an important story.
 Invisible No More is a significant contribution to the history of the University of South Carolina."—Walter Edgar, author of South Carolina: A History